Published on 5 November, 2017.

 - The entrance fee varies depending on the type of activity/hike you choose – it’s 2 CUC for the boat ride, and between 4 and 13 CUC depending on the length of the hike you plan to do.
 For the Mandinga-Yumuri hike or the Belete Waterfalls hike it’s 13 CUC.

-- A taxi for the day from Baracoa charges around 25 CUC.
-If you are 4 people to take it together, then it’s 5 CUC per person.
+- A taxi for the day from Baracoa charges around 30 CUC.

 - The boat ride and a brief stay by the river takes 30 to 45 minutes at the most.
 The short to moderate hikes vary, but if you decide to enjoy bathing in the river, you may end up spending anywhere between 2 and 4 hours (it’s your call, the guide will wait for you).
 The longer hike to the Belete Waterfalls takes between 6 and 7 hours total, depending on your pace, the number of stops you make for pictures or to get some rest, the time you spend at the waterfalls.